MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

 .. note::
    Both the trajectory and the volume element computation method have to be changed manually and the trajectory is not yet read out of the ISMRM raw data file.
-   Later on, the option to choose should be implemented in a gui element.
+   Later on, the option to choose should be implemented in a GUI element.

 Within the function `bmCoilSense_nonCart_dataFromTwix`: